betrusted-io/betrusted-ec/sw/net/README.md

 This crate is written with the goals of being robust and including built in diagnostics.
 Ideally, it should not panic, it should not fail under heavy load, and it should degrade gracefully in the presence of hardware faults.
+Probably this code will fall short, because most code usually does.
+But, those are still the goals.

 Degrading gracefully includes things like diagnosing assembly faults during factory tests, or logging missing peripherals when bringing up a hardware